yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 different set of considerations apply to the ACME Channel between NDC and ACME server, which consists of a subset of the ACME interface comprising two API
 endpoints: the unauthenticated certificate retrieval and, potentially, non-STAR revocation via certificate private key.
-No specific security consideration apply to the former, but the privacy considerations in Section 6.3 of
+No specific security considerations apply to the former, but the privacy considerations in Section 6.3 of
 {{!RFC8739}} do.
 With regards to the latter, it should be noted that there is currently no means for an IdO to disable authorising revocation based on